amirtahakz/WatchListMovies.React/README.md

 3.Project output :

-This project met the needs of the customer in attracting fans of successful movies and series
+Maybe you want to create a video streaming site
+This project shows that I can meet your needs in this regard

 4.Below you can see some shots :